vapor/docs/3.0/docs/postgresql/fluent.md

 In the above example, `withPooledConnection(to:)` is used to create a connection to the database identified by `.psql`.
 This is the default database identifier.
 See [Fluent &rarr; Database](../fluent/database.md#identifier) to learn more.

-Once we have the `PostgreSQLConnection`, we can perform a query on it.
+Once you have the `PostgreSQLConnection`, we can perform a query on it.
 You can learn more about the methods available in [PostgreSQL &rarr; Core](core.md).